 I’m sure you’ve come across “morning routines” being talked about as something very important if you want to be healthy and successful.
 However, I’m guessing you haven’t heard of “night routines” being talked about so much.

 Bedtime routines are not popular, as sticking to a healthy routine isn’t easy, especially at night after a whole day of work.
 Let’s be honest, all we’d really like to do after work is relax.
 Routines?
 Not so much!

-I understand your feelings about this issue as I used to think this way too.
-But after reading this article, I’m confident you’ll change your mind – as you’ll learn about the fantastic benefits of a night routine (e.g. no more sleep issues, a smoother morning and a more energetic day).
+I understand your feelings about this issue as I used to think this way, too.
+But after reading this article, I’m confident you’ll change your mind – as you’ll learn about the fantastic benefits of a bedtime routine (e.g. no more sleep issues, a smoother morning, and a more energetic day).

 I’m going to provide you with some great tips (and some exact steps) to make the perfect night routine.

 Table of Contents

 Your nighttime routine is as important as your morning routine.